 Trauma triggers can be internal or external, and they are created through experience and conditioning.

 For example, if you have ever been in a traumatic situation, you may experience flashbacks or intrusive thoughts that trigger intense emotions.

 External trauma triggers are things that happen outside of ourselves, and they can be anything from a sound to a smell.

 PTSD and Trauma Triggers

 If you are constantly being exposed to triggers, it can be very difficult to manage your emotions and stay healthy.
 Triggers can cause flashbacks, intrusive thoughts, and other symptoms that can be very disruptive to your life.

-How to deal with PTSD Triggers
+How to deal with Trauma Triggers

 It is important to learn how to cope with triggers, especially if you have PTSD or CPTSD.
 One way to do this is by creating a safety plan.

 A digital safe space is an online community or forum where you can find support and connect with other people who are dealing with triggers.

 How is a trauma trigger created?

 For example, if you were abused by someone with a particular accent, you may start to feel anxious or scared every time you hear that accent.

 How can we cope with triggers?
 The first step is to identify them.
 Once you know what they are, you can start to develop strategies to safeguard yourself.